 Japanese Private Tutors

-If you don’t have the time or funds for a language school, private tutors may be a good choice to keep your studies on track, with fees starting from just 2000 yen per hour.
-One-to-one lessons naturally entail a lot less hours of contact time but are more concentrated in their focus, allowing you to hone in on specific material.
+If you don’t have the time or funds for a language school, private tutors may be a good choice to keep your studies on track, with fees starting from just ¥2000 per hour.
+One-to-one lessons naturally entail a lot fewer hours of contact time but are more concentrated in their focus, allowing you to hone in on specific material.
 They often suit those who like to ask questions and sometimes find a classroom environment too restrictive.

 - Student-teacher introduction websites

-- International cultural exchange centres – check any noticeboards for adverts
+- International cultural exchange centers – check any noticeboards for adverts

-- Japanese teacher training schools – this is a cheap option as trainee teachers are keen to practise
+- Japanese teacher training schools – this is a cheap option as trainee teachers are keen to practice

 Conversation classes, which are often run free of charge by volunteers, are a great way to ensure that you tackle topics that you might not otherwise in your daily interactions.
 However, make sure the structure of the class enables you to speak with different conversation partners in order to experience a variety of levels and ensure maximum exposure to new topics, vocabulary and grammatical structures.